cosmos/ibc/spec/ics-2-consensus-verification/README.md

 }
 ```
 where
-  * `ConsensusState` is the root of trust providing the `ValidityPredicateBase`
+  * `ConsensusState` is the root of trust providing the `ValidityPredicateBase`.
-  * `ValidityPredicate` is the lightclient verification logic
+  * `ValidityPredicate` is the lightclient verification logic.

 The exact type of each fields are depending on the type of the actual consensus logic.